vieiralaura/portfolio/Data Literacy/Model Backtests/backtest_documentation.md

 ---

 ## Performance Measurement
 To evaluate model performance on the test dataset during the backtest, we rely on key metrics.
-The main ones used today are **KS** and **CSI**.
+The main ones used today are **KS** and **CI**.
 These metrics are critical to demonstrate the model's effectiveness, but they depend on high-quality data and the presence of the response variable (fraud or not).
 Performance measurement is impossible without this variable.
 ### KS - Kolmogorov-Smirnov
 - **Definition**: Measures the model's ability to separate good orders (non-fraudulent) from bad ones (fraudulent).